wp-plugins/video-thumbnails/readme.txt

 1. The Video Thumbnail meta box on the Edit Post page

 == Changelog ==

+= 0.6 =
+* Added support for Justin.tv
+* Fixed bug that could cause a conflict with other plugins

 = 0.5.5 =
 * Video thumbnails are now found at the time the post is saved